B4PT0R/StreamPy/latest_improvements.md

 - possibility to hide/show dynamicly the past input cells in the console queue.

 - Implemented stdin redirection to a custom javascript widget in the app.
 Allows to use python 'input' command (and run any script using this feature).
-For now, this will only work if the app is run localy (the trick to make it work involves a localhost websocket server to implement direct communication between the frontend and the backend).
-Still trying to figure out a better way to implement this so that it works when the app is run in the cloud.